QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 A time $t$ government chooses $\mu_t$ and expects all future governments to set
 $\mu_{t+j} = \bar \mu$.

-This assumption mirrors an assumption made in a different setting  in this QuantEcon lecture:  [Markov Perfect Equilibrium](https://python-intro.quantecon.org/markov_perf.html).
+This assumption mirrors an assumption made   in this QuantEcon lecture:  [Markov Perfect Equilibrium](https://python-intro.quantecon.org/markov_perf.html).

 When it sets $\mu_t$, the  government   at $t$ believes that $\bar \mu$ is unaffected by its choice of $\mu_t$.